Austin College Bulletin 2021-2022

 Withdrawal and Dismissal from College

-In order to prevent questions and ambiguities that could arise at a later date, a student withdrawing from Austin College should consult the vice president for Student Affairs and Athletics, and should give formal written notice of withdrawal.
+In order to prevent questions and ambiguities that could arise at a later date, a student withdrawing from Austin College should consult the Director of Student Success and Transitions and should give formal written notice of withdrawal.
 This notice, filed with the student’s record, serves as an explanation of the withdrawal.
 The college reserves the right to exclude at any time students whose conduct or academic standing it regards as unsatisfactory, without assigning any further reasons.

 Class attendance is expected of all students.
 Within the first week of each term, the instructor will communicate the attendance policy for each class.
 Irregular attendance or excessive unexcused absences may result in the lowering of the student’s grade for a course or an administrative drop from the course without refund.